-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023

-NOTE 7 POSTRETIREMENT BENEFITS (continued)
+NOTE 8 POSTRETIREMENT BENEFITS (continued)

-During fiscal year 2023, the Foundation utilized the same mortality assumption used in fiscal year 2022.
 During fiscal year 2022, the Foundation changed its mortality assumption to the PRI-2012 table for non-annuitants, annuitants and contingent surviving spouses with the MP2021 projection scale.
+The Foundation utilized this same mortality assumption for fiscal years 2024 and 2023.

-The following benefit payments, which reflect expected future service, as appropriate, are expected to be paid by the defined benefit retirement plan and the postretirement medical plan based on the same assumptions used to measure the Foundation's benefit obligation at August 31, 2023:
+The following benefit payments, which reflect expected future service, as appropriate, are expected to be paid by the defined benefit retirement plan and the postretirement medical plan based on the same assumptions used to measure the Foundation's benefit obligation at August 31, 2024: